 - Eighth grade is the year students choose a high school within the Downcounty Consortium (DCC).
 The purpose of the DCC (which includes Montgomery Blair, Einstein, Wheaton, Kennedy and Northwood High Schools) is to allow students more opportunities to choose programs that interest them.
 This is also the time to look at high school IB and magnet programs.
 Pay close attention to materials sent home throughout the year concerning informational meetings, open houses at each school and deadlines for forms.
-The PTA will host a panel discussion of students and parents from each of the high schools at the October meeting.
 Go to the DCC website for more information.

 - Students receive report cards once a quarter, or 4 times a year, at the same time as all other schools.
 If your child does not bring home the report card, go to the school to get a copy from the school counselor.
 The final report card of each year is mailed home.